 When you have successfully created awareness to your company and business, then you move to the next portion of the funnel, which is essentially where that potential customer will show interest in your company.
 I generally like to get contact details at this stage in exchange for some useful information that I can email or post to them.
 Alternatively, you can offer a free consultation at this stage.

 Those who say yes here have moved further down the funnel.

 The next stage then is to get them to buy something from you.
 I like to adopt what many other marketers call the ‘self-liquidating offer’ something small that even costs just a few dollars but is packed with so much value you’d be crazy to say no!

-Most businesses try to sell a big ticket item here but I believe that getting more first-time customers pass that first step is essential for building trust that will give them the confidence to buy more from you.
-That is why I often advocate that business people should write books, because your book can be this ‘self-liquidating offer’ that gets them to take the next step with you.
+Most businesses try to sell a big ticket item here but I believe that getting more first-time customers to pass that first step is essential for building trust that will give them the confidence to buy more from you.
+That is why I often advocate that business people should write books because your book can be this ‘self-liquidating offer’ that gets them to take the next step with you.
 Moreover, your book can double up as an authority builder and a sales tool.

 The next stage of your funnel is then pretty obvious: it’s where they buy a more expensive item from you.
 This is when you actually start making a profit from your customer.
 The thing is, this may not happen immediately, so you will need a specific process here to convert them, whether it be a series of emails or direct mail.

 Ultimately, you then want them to keep coming back and buying your stuff repeatedly or buying your other products.
 This in itself requires a carefully devised strategy to keep them returning time after time.

 Looking at a large company like Amazon, as an example, you can see how this works.
 When they advertise, it comes up on other websites and sometimes even on television.
 This is the first stage.
 Then, their customers are often enticed by a deal such as free shipping, deal of the day, lower prices or quick delivery.
 You will have to create an account to buy things from them.